ampx/Scheduler/README.md

 ([My implementation of Grafana Button](https://github.com/ampx/grafana-json-button)) Once submitted, user can close out the page completely and fetch the results at later time.
 Scheduler will cache the results for a configured amount of time.
-User can poll for completed data or progress status manually using data refresh button.
+Using Get requests user can poll for completed data or progress status manually using data refresh button.
 Alternatively user can enable auto-refresh to see progress change or to make data available immediately (Be cautious if you expect large data to be returned).

-You can assign a unique label when submitting a new request  The labels can then be used to get status or cached data
+There are two methods to retrieve submitted request status or to get completed results.
+First you can assign a unique label when submitting a new request.
+The labels can then be used to get status or cached data
 by selecting previously created label from a drop down option.

 *Alternative way to submit a job:*